theScore: Icon Redraw

 … like completely out of ideas.

-In other words, the team got really good at squinting too 😅
+In other words, my team got really good at squinting too 😅

 I was often torn between designs.
 My team was my anchor and I thrived on their feedback.

-The final step was prepping our icons for handoff.
-We standardized our vector formatting process for smooth integration with our GitHub pipelines.
+The final step was prepping our icons for dev handoff.
+We standardized our vector formatting process for smooth integration with Github pipelines.

 Documentation